struggledgamerz/VidXpress/replit.md

 # VidXpress⚡ - Telegram Video Download Bot

 ## Overview
 VidXpress is a Telegram bot that downloads videos from various platforms (YouTube, Facebook, and other sites supported by yt-dlp) and sends them directly to users via Telegram.
-The bot uses FastAPI as a webhook receiver and yt-dlp for video downloading.
+The bot uses polling mode to receive messages and FastAPI to serve a privacy policy page.

-**Current State**: The application is successfully set up in Replit and running.
-The web server is active and serving the privacy policy page.
-The Telegram bot functionality requires configuration of the TELEGRAM_BOT_TOKEN environment variable to become fully operational.
+**Current State**: The application is fully operational in Replit!
+The bot is running in polling mode, actively checking for new messages from Telegram.
+The web server is also active and serving the privacy policy page.
+No deployment or paid plan is required - everything works on Replit's free plan!

 ## Recent Changes (November 24, 2025)
 - Imported GitHub project and configured for Replit environment
 - Updated port configuration to use port 5000 (Replit's webview port)
-- Added auto-detection of Replit environment variables (REPL_SLUG, REPL_OWNER)
+- **Converted from webhook mode to polling mode for free plan compatibility**
+- Made bot run concurrently with FastAPI server
-- Made bot initialization graceful when TELEGRAM_BOT_TOKEN is not set
+- Added graceful bot initialization when TELEGRAM_BOT_TOKEN is not set
 - Added root endpoint (/) to verify service status
-- Configured deployment settings for autoscale deployment
+- Configured for Replit free plan (no deployment required)
 - Created comprehensive documentation

 ## Project Architecture